-The fair value of our borrowings under the revolving credit and term loan facilities approximates their carrying amount based on level 2 inputs.
-The fair value of each series of the senior unsecured notes (other than the senior exchangeable notes and the senior amortizing notes outstanding at October 31, 2017) is estimated based on recent trades or quoted market prices for the same issues or based on recent trades or quoted market prices for our debt of similar security and maturity to achieve comparable yields, which are Level 2 measurements.
-The fair value of the senior unsecured notes (all series in the aggregate), other than the senior exchangeable notes and senior amortizing notes outstanding at October 31, 2017 was estimated at \$396.6 million and \$383.7 million as of January 31, 2018 and October 31, 2017, respectively.
+The fair value of our borrowings under the revolving credit and term loan facilities approximates their carrying amount based on Level 2 inputs.
+The fair value of each series of the senior unsecured notes (other than the 13.5% senior unsecured notes due 2026 at April 30, 2018, and the senior exchangeable notes and the senior amortizing notes outstanding at October 31, 2017) is estimated based on recent trades or quoted market prices for the same issues or based on recent trades or quoted market prices for our debt of similar security and maturity to achieve comparable yields, which are Level 2 measurements.
+The fair value of the senior unsecured notes (all series in the aggregate), other than the 13.5% senior notes due 2026 at April 30, 2018 and the senior exchangeable notes and senior amortizing notes outstanding at October 31, 2017, was estimated at \$109.6 million and \$383.7 million as of April 30, 2018 and October 31, 2017, respectively.

-The fair value of each of the senior secured notes (all series in the aggregate), the senior amortizing notes and the senior exchangeable notes outstanding at October 31, 2017 is estimated based on third party broker quotes, a Level 3 measurement.
-The fair value of the senior secured notes (all series in the aggregate) were estimated at \$1.2 billion as of January 31, 2018.
+The fair value of each of the 13.5% senior unsecured notes due 2026 at April 30, 2018 and the senior secured notes (all series in the aggregate), and the senior amortizing notes and the senior exchangeable notes outstanding at October 31, 2017 are estimated based on third party broker quotes or management's estimate of the fair value based on available trades for similar debt instruments, which are Level 3 measurements.
+The fair value of the 13.5% senior unsecured notes due 2026 and the senior secured notes (all series in the aggregate) were estimated at \$91.7 million and \$1.1 billion, respectively, as of April 30, 2018.
 As of October 31, 2017, the fair value of the senior secured notes (all series in the aggregate), the senior amortizing notes and the senior exchangeable notes were estimated at \$1.2 billion, \$2.1 million and \$54.2 million, respectively.